Domestic Violence Resources

 DVRC is housed in downtown Albuquerque in the Family Advocacy Center.
 Under one roof lie many essential resources for victims.

-- Seeking a connection with others who've had similar experiences?
+- Create connections with others who've had similar experiences

 You are not alone.

 The center is committed to providing victims of domestic violence, child abuse, and sexual assault as well as their families with a safe setting to assist in addressing and overcoming the trauma of their experience and break the cycle of violence that destroys families.

 Free, immediate, compassionate, culturally sensitive and comprehensive medical treatment and forensic services by nurse experts for survivors of sexual assault and intimate partner violence

 - General Information: (505) 883-8720

 - To dispatch a nurse for an exam: (505) 884-SANE (7263)